-A: As noted on para 6.12.11 of the committee report, the application secures funding towards enhanced toilet facilities Wimbledon Park.
+A: As noted on para 6.12.11 of the committee report, the application secures funding towards enhanced toilet facilities within Council owned Wimbledon Park.
 These toilets would be publicly accessible (also see Head of Term 6).
 The proposal would also deliver additional toilet facilities for those visiting the tournament, but these would not be accessible to the wider public.
+Please also see amendment to HOT 1 regarding delivery of a toilet facility within the Golf Club House as set out above.